CVRL/OpenSourceIrisRecognition/README.md

 }
 ```

-A research paper summarizing the IREX-X submissions of the HDBIF, CRYPTS and TripletIris is planned to be submitted for review and to ArXiv soon.
+A research paper summarizing the IREX-X submissions of the HDBIF, CRYPTS, TripletIris, and ArcIris is planned to be submitted for review and to ArXiv soon.

 <a name="acknowledgments"/></a>